X

 Spencer Schwellenbach - Fantasy Baseball Prospects, Draft Sleepers, MLB Rookie Rankings

-Say the word breakout, and fantasy players' ears everywhere perk up.
+Say the word breakout and fantasy players' ears everywhere perk up.
 Everyone is in chase of a player that will greatly outlive the price you pay to get them.
 That to me is the biggest difference between a sleeper and a breakout.
-A sleeper may outlive their ADP by a couple rounds, but a breakout will take a huge jump and go much earlier in drafts next year.
+A sleeper may outlive their ADP by a couple of rounds, but a breakout will take a huge jump and go much earlier in drafts next year.

-A breakout does not necessarily have to be a late round pick either.
+A breakout does not necessarily have to be a late-round pick either.
 Last year I wrote this article and it included names such as Tarik Skubal, Grayson Rodriguez, Joe Ryan, Michael King, Cristopher Sanchez, and even a couple of arms I am doubling down on this year.
 While you had to pay up for Skubal last year, he certainly broke out as he won the American League Cy Young and is now a top-2 pitcher off the board.

-Be sure to check all of our fantasy baseball draft tools and resources:
+Be sure to check all of our fantasy baseball lineup tools and resources:

 Blake Snell, Los Angeles Dodgers